I have worked for over 12 years in the entertainment and creative industries, and the contemporary arts.

 The project has received the support by the Mayor of London, Lewisham Council and Esmée Fairbairn, among other 200 backers via a crowdfunding campaing on Spacehive.

-“ I have conceived the model in response to the many conversations I had with international artists, urging to have a dedicated, affordablespace where to keep producing work without having to comprimise on their practice as mothers”
+“ I have conceived the model in response to the many conversations I had with international artists, urging to have a dedicated, affordable space where to keep making work without having to comprimise on their practice as mothers”

 Oxytocin Mothering the World